miabosheva/resell-shop/README.md

-# EShop
+# Resell E-Shop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.
+This project was made as a part of the final project for the course "Integrated Systems" - FCSE.
+It uses .NET backend and Angular frontend.

 ## Development server